What Are NoSQL Databases and Why Enterprises Rely on NoSQL?

 Popular SQL relational databases and RDBMSs are Oracle, IBM DB2, Sybase, MS SQL Server, Maria DB, PostgreSQL.

-The major players in NoSQL have emerged primarily because of the organizations that have adopted them.
-Some of the largest NoSQL technologies include:
+The major players in NoSQL have come about due to the companies that use them.
+Some of the biggest NoSQL technologies are:

 Deeper Dive: DynamoDB